iPay-io/api-documentation/docs/preparation-steps/adding-crypto-wallet.md

 Funds from customer purchases are sent directly to this address.

 :::warning
-Double-check the wallet address; i-pay forwards funds exactly as provided.
+Double-check the wallet address; iPay forwards funds exactly as provided.
 :::

-i-pay generates an **Account ID** for each wallet, used in callback data to identify payment destinations.
+iPay generates an **Account ID** for each wallet, used in callback data to identify payment destinations.